Sash: United States of America

 At the time of the American Civil War (1861–65), generals of the regular US Army wore silk sashes in buff.
-Officers were authorized silk sashes in crimson (medical officers: emerald) while red woollen sashes were entitled to senior non-commissioned officers (Army Regulations of 1861).
+Union Officers were authorized silk sashes in crimson (medical officers: emerald) while red woollen sashes were entitled to senior non-commissioned officers (Army Regulations of 1861).
 In the Confederate Army, sashes were worn by all sergeant ranks and officers.
-The colour indicated the corps or status of the wearer.
-For example: yellow for cavalry, burgundy for infantry, black for chaplains, red for sergeants, green or blue for medics, and grey or cream for general officers.
+Sergeants wore red woollen sashes.
+Concerning Confederate commissioned officers, the colour indicated the corps or status of the wearer.
+For example: yellow for cavalry, burgundy for infantry, black for chaplains, green or blue for medics, and grey or cream for general officers.

 Myanmar

 Since 1948, Burmese presidents have worn the traditional Burmese sash worn by ancient Burmese kings, which resembles a Western-style sash, at state ceremonies.

 What makes Myanmar sash different from Western countries is that the sash is made of gold, and is called the golden sash.

 Japan

 Japanese officers continued the practice in full dress uniform until 1940.